timescale/docs/timescaledb/overview/release-notes/index.md

 ### What's new in TimescaleDB 2.7:

-TODO: Product notes
+You can recreate a cagg to benefit from the improvement with the caveat that the original data need to exist
+There will be a migration path

 - Continuous aggregates without reaggregation

-Because we're not storing partials anymore and removed the re-aggregation, now is be possible to create indexes on aggregated columns in the materialization hypertable in order to improve the performance even more.
+Since Continuous aggregates are not storing partials anymore and with also removing re-aggregation, now it is possible to create indexes on aggregated columns in the materialization hypertable in order to improve the performance even more.

-Also removed restrictions on types of aggregates users can perform with Continuous Aggregates:
+We have also removed restrictions on types of aggregates users can perform with Continuous Aggregates:

 * aggregates with DISTINCT